tdupuy2001/DataBase-Project/README.md

 The package named "`projectDB`" contains the application's code and files, separated into folders for each category (Blueprints, HTML templates - views, static files such as css or images).

-This package contains a `__init__.py` file which creates the application, connects the application to the database and imports all the routes.
+This package contains a `__init__.py` file which creates the application, connects the application to the database (you have to set up your database information connection here) and imports all the routes.
 There is also a `routes.py` file where we create the home page (before the connection).

 In this package, there are two Blueprints: "`login`" and "`sign-up`", each contains:
     - an `__init__` file that initializes the Blueprint